 In fact, I have a very simple way of describing non-guaranteed insurance policies.
 There’s one thing that IS guaranteed with these policies – at some point the policy will not perform as expected.

-Having been in a variety of roles in the life insurance industry since the mid ’80’s, I’ve seen a number of cycles of polices not being guaranteed, brokers and consumers feeling comfortable, and then 10-20 years later these policies backfiring.
+Having been in a variety of roles in the life insurance industry since the mid ’80’s, I’ve seen a number of cycles of policies not being guaranteed, brokers and consumers feeling comfortable, and then10-20 years later these policies backfiring.
 And we’re seeing some of this stuff now.
 The concern with non-guaranteed policies isn’t tomorrow.
 No, it’s 10, 20, or 30 years down the road when you’re much older.
-That’s when the policies may not perform, when you’re too old to do much about it.
+That’s when the policies may not perform when you’re too old to do much about it.

 Here’s the text of the email from the insurance company:First premium adjustment for 1st generation Transition Evolution critical illness contracts